Guilherme-del/dataAnaliser/README.md

 #### `cli/src/config/example.config.ts`

 ## If you want to request my configuration files where there's my database url just request on my social medias [ask me!](https://github.com/Guilherme-del/Guilherme-del).
 I didn't left my conf files on repo because of [Security](https://firebase.google.com/docs/firestore/security/get-started).

+## Run it!
+As it's an serverless api you just have to provide the url link as shown on configure it section , but if you want to run it on development mode [check it out!](https://firebase.google.com/docs/emulator-suite)

 In the client directory, you can run:
 #### `npm i`